August 19 2016

-Winter running inevitably means a certain amount of time on the treadmill.
-Some days are just so freaking cold that a few miles in the gym seems a lot more appealing than putting on a few dozen layers to run outside.
+Runners inevitably spend a little bit of time on the treadmill.
+Some days are just so cold or so hot that a few miles in the gym seems a lot more appealing than running outside.
 But most outdoor runners can get a little bored jogging indoors and their thoughts tend to wander.
 I’ve spent my fair share of time on the ol’ t-mill and have resorted to some slightly weird/very desperate ways to pass the time.
 Here are my top ten.
 Please tell me you’ve done one of these too?

 1. Made up highly detailed back stories for fellow gym-goers, including but not limited to: jobs, family life and who I think are secretly dating.